1900 U.S. National Championships – Men's singles

 Two-time defending champion Malcolm Whitman defeated William Larned in the challenge round, 6–4, 1–6, 6–2, 6–2 to win the men's singles tennis title at the 1900 U.S. National Championships.
-The event was held at the Newport Casino in Newport, R.I., USA.
+The event was held at the Newport Casino in Newport, R.I., United States.

 Larned had defeated George Wrenn in the All Comers' Final.